PsykoDev/auto-club-rewards/Readme.md

 ---

+## Configuration
+- If you want to edit the config you need to start proxy and go to server selection.
+    - Will be generated afterwards in the modules folder.
+- A list of things that can be edited can be found here only for experienced users.
+	- Names => Rewards will be claimed on the names between the quotation marks.

+---

 ## Note
 - You can enter multiple names at once which should be done with an comma between them.
 - If you are setting up the module for the first time you have to relog to make it work.